serverlesspub/serverless.pub/src/_posts/2019-01-14-deploy-frontend-to-s3.md

 square_related: recommend-simalexan
 ---

-If you ever wanted to do automatic deployments of your frontend web applications along with your CloudFormation resources, your time has arrived.
-We’ve created a Lambda Layer and a Custom Resource which automatically deploys your frontend web apps and their files into your destined S3 bucket upon every deployment.
-No need to do deploy your SPA app or your static website separately from your backend, you can just do it with your standard `sam deploy` or `aws cloudformation deploy` commands.
-Or if you had that, you might have had to define an another Lambda along with its code to deploy your frontend application whenever you invoke it.
+If you ever wanted to do automatic deployments of frontend web applications along with CloudFormation resources, your time has arrived.
+We’ve created a Lambda Layer and a Custom Resource which automatically deploys frontend web apps and their files into a specified destination S3 bucket upon every deployment.
+No need to do deploy a SPA app or a static website separately from the backend, you can just do it with a standard `sam deploy` or `aws cloudformation deploy` commands.

-We’ve provided it with a Python Lambda Layer which contains `the resource_handler` for  uploading the files to your Target S3 Bucket, so you don’t have to have any code to be able to deploy.
+We’ve provided it with a Python Lambda Layer which contains `the resource_handler` for  uploading the files to the Target S3 Bucket, so you don’t have to have any code to be able to deploy.
 It’s written in such a way that even if you don’t know CloudFormation you’ll be able to deploy it.
-Also ,we provided a Custom Resource, which invokes your Lambda the moment the CloudFormation Stack is created, meaning that your code gets deployed on every `sam` or `cloudformation`  deployment command.
+Also ,we provided a Custom Resource, which invokes the Lambda the moment the CloudFormation Stack is created, meaning that the code gets deployed on every `sam` or `cloudformation`  deployment command.

 ## Multi-App Deployment